Montgomery County Electrical Shock & Burn Injury Lawyers

 We provide free initial consultations for our potential clients in Montgomery County and throughout Southeast Pennsylvania.
 If you’re searching for a dedicated and experienced lawyer to protect your legal rights after sustaining an electrical shock or burn injury, call the skilled construction accident lawyers at Rubin, Glickman, Steinberg, and Gifford today.

-Frequently Asked Questions About Electrical Shock and Burn Injury Claims in Bucks County, PA
+Frequently Asked Questions About Electrical Shock and Burn Injury Claims in Pennsylvania

 Pennsylvania workers’ compensation law generally prevents you from suing your employer.
 However, if your employer acted intentionally or extremely recklessly, you may be entitled to file a lawsuit against that employer.
 There have been cases allowing lawsuits against the employer.
 The courts have simply been clear that the employer cannot merely have acted negligently to cause the accident.
 Our labor accident lawyers can help evaluate whether a suit against your employer may be possible.